davidalecrim1/rinha-with-go-2023/LEARNING.md

 There seems to be an increased latency in docker when using network mode as bridge, because this creates a virtual network over the real one.
 For this kind of application, the host mode seems to be more effective.

 But as I've found out, the host mode for network using Docker doesn't work on MacOS.
 I can research later how to use Linux on MacOS.

+This is also the fault of something that was killing me, the **j.i.lOException Premature close**.
+This seemed to be the fault of nginx, but it's actually Docker's bridge mode.